ClarytyLLC/docs/src/docs/tutorials/pages/getting-started-with-core.md

 **APPROXIMATE READING TIME: 5 MINUTES**

 Now that you have a working installation of aiWARE, what next?
-This guide helps you get familiar with aiWARE as you start explore the stack.
+This guide helps you get familiar with aiWARE as you start exploring the stack.

 ## aiWARE GraphQL